Please join us in prayer by using these in your church or in your personal devotions.

 Release us all from our circles of isolation.

-For those fleeing danger and looking for safety;
+of children fleeing danger and desperately seeking safety;

 Lord, may we offer a welcome as warm as the one we would offer the Child who once fled to Egypt.